acquia/lightning/README.md

 will not need to do this.

 ## Known Issues

+### Media

 * If you upload an image into an image field using the new image browser, you can set the image's alt text at upload time, but that text will not be replicated to the image field.
 This is due to a limitation of Entity Browser's API.

+### Preview

+* Relies on Multiversion which
+  * Does not have a stable release
+  * Modifies data structures
+  * Leaves permanent changes in the database after being uninstalled
+  * Introduces the concept of a trash bin for deleted content.
+Content that is deleted is not actually removed from the database anymore.
+It needs to be deleted and then "purged" to be completely wiped from the database.
+However, the user interface to purge content is provided by the Trash module, which is not yet ready.
+This makes it impossible to truly delete content from the UI.
+* There are several scenarios where URL aliases might produce unexpected results, including:
+  * Pathauto is enable, but rules are not configured for all content types
+  * Overriding pathauto generated aliases
+  * Aliases for all Entities other than Nodes
+* Blocks on the block listing page(s) are not properly filtered by workspace under certain circumstances
+* The Workspace listing page will display a PHP warning caused by the Workspace module which is effectively harmless but may look alarming

 [issue_queue]: https://www.drupal.org/project/issues/lightning "Lightning Issue Queue"
 [template]: https://github.com/acquia/lightning-project "Composer-based project template"